Homemade Meatballs with Apple Glaze

 I wouldn’t allow them to eat cocktail meatballs for breakfast, so they asked to take them to school in their lunch boxes.
 They finally finished off all the meatballs, as an after-school snack that same day.

-I’ve never seen anyone so ravenous for a Swedish Meatballs Recipe.
+I’ve never seen anyone so ravenous for a Baked Meatballs Recipe.
 It had to be the apple butter.

 We’ve polished off several jars of Musselman’s Apple Butter in the last few weeks making spiced apple cocktail meatballs, apple butter stuffed mushrooms, apple butter BBQ sauce, and of course, eating it on toast.
 It really does give savory dishes that little “spiced apple” extra something.

 Apple butter just might be my new go-to secret ingredient.

 Thank goodness we’ve brought Cocktail Meatballs back with this Spiced Apple Swedish Meatballs Recipe.